hbatistuzzo/Diamonds_Henrique/README.md

 <br>

 Seems like we still got some ways to go in this field. <br>
-Alright, let's jump back to our advertisament exmaple.
+Alright, let's jump back to our advertisement example.
 Let's stick with sklearn instead of scipy for now.
-In a nutshell, the model was created with:
+To recap, the model was created with:

 ```
 from sklearn.linear_model import LinearRegression